ChronoCoders/emotional-chain/replit.md

 This project is a full-stack web application implementing **EmotionalChain**, the world's first emotion-powered blockchain using Proof of Emotion (PoE) consensus.
 The application features a terminal-style interface for interacting with blockchain operations, monitoring network status, and managing validators with biometric data integration.

-**Latest Update (July 30, 2025):** Successfully completed Step 4 of converting from blockchain simulation to real blockchain implementation.
-Now features comprehensive persistent distributed storage architecture with PostgreSQL database, replacing all in-memory Maps.
-The system includes production-ready replication management, intelligent caching, validator state management, and robust consensus tracking.
-Full integration of DatabaseStorage, StateManager, ReplicationManager, and CacheManager provides enterprise-grade blockchain data persistence.
+**Latest Update (July 30, 2025):** Successfully completed Step 5 of converting from blockchain simulation to real blockchain implementation.
+Now features production-grade Proof of Emotion consensus engine with comprehensive Byzantine fault tolerance, real-time emotional validation, and distributed consensus coordination.
+The system includes ProofOfEmotionEngine, EmotionalValidator, ConsensusRound, EmotionalCommittee, ByzantineTolerance, EmotionalProof, RewardCalculator, ForkResolution, and ConsensusMetrics providing a complete consensus framework with 30-second block times, immediate finality, and 67% Byzantine fault tolerance.

 ## User Preferences